theohrogalski/CPE487_Cybersecurity_Module/README.md

 ## Introduction
 This project attempts to implement the SHA-256 hashing algorithm on a Nexys A7-100T FPGA using VHDL, with plaintexts entered using a USB keyboard and the output displayed through the VGA port on the FPGA.
 ## Expected Behavior
-The expected behavior of the system is as follows, first in sentences and then in bullet points.
+The expected behavior of the project is as shown below:

 ### Written Description
 The user connects a keyboard and monitor to the FPGA  using the keyboard’s USB cable and VGA HDMI Adapter respectively.
 Then, they may upload the code onto the board, and will be able to type an arbitrary 32 bit (8 hex characters, 4 bytes, 4 ASCII characters) into it.
-As they type, they will see both the inputted text from the keyboard on the screen in ASCII as well as the plaintext run through the well known SHA-256 hashing algorithm as in the following image:
+As they type, they will see both the inputted text from the keyboard on the screen in ASCII as well as the plaintext run through the well known SHA-256 hashing algorithm.
+The implementation here does not accurately match